Prospective Students | Current Students

 When do I schedule advising appointments?

-Scholars should meet with CEI staff once each semester.
+Scholars should meet with a CE Scholars advisor once each semester.

 Where can I find more information on the e-portfolio?